-- a. work with our community planning partners (the Edinburgh Partnership) to deliver the 2050 City Vision, eliminating poverty from the city by 2030 and responding to the threat posed by Climate Change to meet our 2030 emissions target - b. work with the Edinburgh Partnership on a new operating model for Council services that is focused on preventing poverty, and is built around '20-minute neighbourhoods' in all parts of the city - c. work with other public bodies and the third sector to move away from a procured services model and into a relationship-based approach to commissioned services as advocated by the Edinburgh Poverty Commission.
+a work with our community planning partners (the Edinburgh Partnership) to deliver the 2050 City Vision, eliminating poverty from the city by 2030 and responding to the threat posed by Climate Change to meet our 2030 emissions target

+- work with the Edinburgh Partnership on a new operating model for Council services that is focused on preventing poverty, and is built around '20-minute neighbourhoods' in all parts of the city - c work with other public bodies and the third sector to move away from a procured services model and into a relationship-based approach to commissioned services as advocated by the Edinburgh Poverty Commission. - d make sure that people at risk from harm through poverty and deprivation, hate crime or discrimination, violence against women, children and young people, or of becoming involved in crime, are protected and supported - e work with partners and stakeholders across the city to make sure we deliver fully the recommendations of the Edinburgh Slavery and Colonialism Legacy Review, ensuring that Edinburgh in the 21st century can be a fairer, more compassionate place whose history is more fully understood.